Skip to main content

 Competitive wage rates, an abundance of skilled workers and a business-friendly environment make Georgia an ideal place for manufacturing.
 Georgia’s wages for manufacturing occupations related to food processing are typically lower than those of the U.S. overall.
 Georgia is highly competitive within the Southeast as well, with an advantage over surrounding states based on the concentration of food processing workers and low wages.
 Additionally, Georgia’s employment-at-will, right-to-work status, and low unionization rates help the state’s food processing operations remain at the forefront of increasingly global markets.

-• The largest number of food and beverage processing jobs in the Southeast (78K industry workers)
+• The largest number of food and beverage processing jobs in the Southeast (25% of industry workers)

 Food & Beverage Industry Workers